sharklasers996/csharp-helper/README.md

 Provides search input for finding *.cs files, adds selected file name to constructor, creates private readonly field.

+Constructor will be created if it doesn't exist.

 ```csharp
 ...
 private readonly IDependency _dependency;